davidgillies/proj_docs/proj_docs/docs/python/loops.md

             print 'done'
             break # loop will stop

-Common practise to loop over a set number of iterations.
+It is a common thing to loop over a set number of iterations.
 For this we can use range() which creates a list of numbers...

     list_of_nums = range(10)
     list_of_nums # output list